JAlcocerT/JAlcocerT/content/blog/dev-ai-coding.md

 ![ZED IDE](/blog_img/dev/dev-zed.png)

-Zed IDE allow to use MCP or custom LLMs (ollama, OpenAI...)
+> Zed IDE allows to use MCP or custom LLMs (ollama, OpenAI...)

 You can plug **API keys** to some IDEs/extensions: